 Tri Valley Health System has systems and processes in place and are ready to respond to the health needs of our community.
 These processes include:

 - Visitor Restrictions - The health and safety of our residents, patients, employees, visitors, and communities is a top priority at Tri Valley Health System, while we also understand how important the support of loved ones and friends are to health and wellbeing.
-All visitors must wear a cloth mask, clear a health screening, and have a temperature check.
 No visitors will be allowed for patients on isolation precautions, patients with COVID-19, or patients awaiting COVID-19 test results.
 All children must be accompanied by an adult.

 Tri Valley Health System continues to follow all necessary steps to keep everyone healthy and safe.